mridulpuri025/delta-demo/README.md

 # delta-demo
-This is a demo for Github and Git class
+This is a demo for Github and Git class.